The Account Model

 3. Custom state

-Each account maintains a state—a 32-byte value, typically the hash of arbitrary application-defined state.
+Each account maintains a state—a 32-byte value, typically the hash of an arbitrary application-defined state.

 Examples: